 Best exercise for increasing testosterone levels

-Anyone looking for a testosterone-boosting physical activity should turn to resistance training methods such as bodybuilding and weightlifting, research shows.
+Research shows anyone looking for a testosterone-boosting physical activity should turn to resistance training methods such as bodybuilding and weightlifting, rather than running.

 Other factors that can increase testosterone production

-As mentioned earlier, stress and consequent cortisol production can lower testosterone levels.
-So, by managing stress levels, you can mitigate this impact.
+As mentioned earlier in this article, stress and consequent cortisol production can lower testosterone levels.
+By managing stress levels, you can mitigate this effect.

 Dr Young suggests the use of methods such as mindfulness and deep breathing to reduce stress levels.
 He also says practicing good “sleep hygiene” can have a positive effect on stress levels.

 “Getting too little sleep can increase stress hormones in your body, which lowers testosterone,” he says.
-One study published in Sleep Science showed that levels can reduce by 10 to 15 percent after reducing sleeping time to five hours for five days.
-Aim for between seven to nine hours of good quality sleep.
+One review of the relationship between sleep, stress and metabolism, published in Sleep Science, highlighted that levels can reduce by 10 to 15 percent after reducing sleeping time to five hours for five days.
+Instead, you should aim for between seven to nine hours of good quality sleep.

 There are also dietary factors you can focus on, to ensure your testosterone levels don’t drop.